OXRS-IO/OXRS-IO-WEBSITE/docs/README.md

 ![OXRS-prototype](/images/oxrs-prototype-b.jpg)

-To join in the discussion, see the [SuperHouse Discord](https://www.superhouse.tv/discord) server
+To join in the discussion, see the [Discord](https://discord.gg/jsFjaPzB)